Xinglab/scCirRL-seq/README.md

 ### 1.1 Input
 * Required:
   * `long_read.sorted.bam`: sorted long-read BAM (recommend using [minimap2](https://github.com/lh3/minimap2))
-  * `read_isoform_compatible.tsv`: tabular file of compatible isoforms of each read, generated by [ESPRESSO(≥1.3.1)](https://github.com/Xinglab/espresso)
-  * `updated.gtf`: updated GTF annotation, generated by [ESPRESSO(≥1.3.1)](https://github.com/Xinglab/espresso)
 * Optional:
+  * `read_isoform_compatible.tsv`: tabular file of compatible isoforms for all reads, generated by [ESPRESSO(≥1.3.1)](https://github.com/Xinglab/espresso) or IsoQuant
+  * `updated.gtf`: updated GTF annotation, generated by [ESPRESSO(≥1.3.1)](https://github.com/Xinglab/espresso) or IsoQuant
+  * `annotation.gtf`: reference annotation GTF file, to retrieve gene names if gene names are not provided in `udpated.gtf`
-  * `cell_barcode.tsv`: cell barcode list, nanohunter will directly use it to guide the barcode calling, only long reads with cell barcode in the list will be kept
+  * `cell_barcode.tsv`: reference cell barcode list.
+If provided, nanohunter will directly use it to guide the barcode calling, only long reads with cell barcodes in the provided list will be kept
-  * `annotation.gtf`: annotation GTF file, to retrieve gene names.
-If not provided, NanoHunter will use gene ids as gene names
   * barcode sequence length (default: 16)
   * max. allowed edit distance between barcode and reference barcode (default: 2)
   * UMI sequence length (default: 12)